ozkary/ozkary.github.io/_posts/2023/2023-04-22-data-engineering-process-fundamentals-design-planning-exercise.md

 # Conclusion

-With this exercise, we gain practical experience in using tools like Terraform to automate the provisioning of resources, such as data lakes and other components essential to our data engineering system.
+With this exercise, we gain practical experience in using tools like Terraform to automate the provisioning of resources, such as VM, a data lakes and other components essential to our data engineering system.
 By following cloud-agnostic practices, we can achieve interoperability and avoid vendor lock-in, ensuring our project remains scalable, cost-effective, and adaptable to future requirements.

 # Next Step